California Vibe Watercolor Portraiture™

 This will be accomplished by:

-- learning how to take dramatic, stylistic photographs with camera, smart phone, or computer pad.
+- learning how to take dramatic, stylistic photographs with a camera, smartphone, or computer pad.

 - learning a simple technique to trace contour outlines from your photographs that can be easily transferred to any size of watercolor paper